Financial Aid Frequently Asked Questions

 What is the impact of a drug conviction on my financial aid?

 If a student successfully completes a drug rehabilitation program, the student may regain federal student aid eligibility on the date the program is successfully completed.
 For information on how a drug conviction impacts your financial aid, review the drug questions in the “Need Help” section of the FAFSA website.
-To report a drug conviction please come to the NCC Financial Aid Office, E105 with photo ID for further assistance.
+To report a drug conviction please email NK-FinAid@norwalk.edu or when on campus going in person to the East Campus Rm 105 with a photo ID for further assistance.

 What is an academic year at NCC?